carzamm/carzam/README.md

 > 3. <local port>: this can be any port number you want for local host
 > 4. <exposed container port>: not sure this is required with dynamic host allocation, will have to test

-Show docker images present on local system (after creating some):
+Show docker images present on local system:
 > docker images

 Check what containers are currently running on your system: